Favour919/php-api/README.md

 # REST API with Basic CRUD Operation

 This is a REST API with basic CRUD operation.
-It is built with Laravel 10 and MySQL 8.0.30.
+It is built with PHP and MySQL 8.0.30.
 It is a simple API that can be used to create, read, update and delete 'person' resource.

 ## Table of Contents
 - [Usage](#usage)